 By-elections may be held if the office of a director becomes vacant.

 In addition to elections and by-elections, the Regional District may also hold an assent vote (referendum) to obtain the assent of the electors on a proposed service or other matter.

 An assent vote for a proposed North Cariboo Airport Service for eligible voters in Electoral Areas A, B, C and I will take place in conjunction with the general local elections on Oct.
 20, 2018.
-More information is posted on our Airports page.
+Find scrutineer applications, bylaw details, mail ballots (as they become available) and more information about the project on our Airports page.